Plants for Climate Resilience

 Moreover, plants are a key component of global biodiversity.
 Having many different plant species in a landscape creates rich ecosystems that can provide food and habitat for pollinators, birds, and other wildlife.
 This diversity ensures that ecological processes, such as pollination, seed dispersal, and nutrient cycling, continue even under changing conditions.
 By fostering a mix of species with different traits and functions, plants help maintain the balance and stability of ecosystems in the long term.

-These broad benefits point to the importance of climate-resilient gardens.
+These broad benefits point to the importance of planting climate-resilient gardens.
 A climate-smart garden is designed with both aesthetics and function in mind.
 It includes species that can tolerate warmer temperatures, unpredictable rainfall, and other stresses that are becoming more common.
 By planning resilient gardens, gardeners help their own spaces adapt while also contributing to sustainable local ecosystems.

 Positive impacts can extend beyond distinct patches of plants, with gardens connecting fragmented habitats in urban or suburban landscapes.
 In addition, planting native plants is especially important, since they are adapted to local conditions and provide resources that wildlife depend on.
 By favoring pollinator-friendly or bird-supporting plants, gardeners weave resilience into the landscape at a community level.